pydantic/pydantic/docs/blog/pydantic-v2.md

 `aliases` is a list of lists because multiple paths can be provided, if so they're tried in turn until a value is found.

+Tagged unions will use the same logic as `aliases` meaning nested attributes can be used to select a schema to validate against.

 ### Improvements to Dumping/Serialization/Export :thumbsup: :confused:

 (I haven't worked on this yet, so these ideas are only provisional)